krontech/pychronos/README.md

 | `dict`   | `a{sv}`            | `dict`       | An array of name/value pairs.
 Values may contain any type (including another `dict`).

 ### Focus Control Parameters
+This is pure speculation - nothing is really implemented here until we get electronic lens control up and running.

 | Parameter         | G | S | N | Type   | Min   | Max   | Description
 |:----------------- |:--|:--|:--|:-------|:------|:------|:-----------
 | `focusPercent`    | x | x | x | float  | 0.0   | 100.0 | 0.0 for the nearest possible focus and 100.0 for furthest focus (infinity)